irarainey/beeching/README.md

 ```

 > If the application is not working properly, you can use the `--debug` parameter to increase the logging verbosity and see more details.

+## Disclaimer

+Warning: This tool does not muck about.
+It really deletes your resources and there is no way to recover them.
+Make sure you have a backup of your resources before you use this tool.
+No responsibility is taken for any damage caused by this tool.
+Several safety measures are in place to prevent accidental deletion of resources, such as a confirmation prompt and a what-if mode, but it is still possible to delete resources you did not intend to delete.
+Use at your own risk.